The Other Side Of Love

-Today I continue the series on the Characteristics of love…
+Today I am continuing a series of blogposts on the qualities of love…

 Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails…(1 Corinthians 13: 4-8).